Rebounding After Stroke: A Poet Rediscovers His Words

 “It was a lot of hard work,” said Paul.
 “But it was worthwhile; the team got me back to walking and interacting with people again.”

 “Paul had been banned from cooking at home because of safety concerns,” said Amy Kramer, Paul’s occupational therapist.
-“We spent time cooking meals together in therapy, to improve his fine motor skills and practice safe-cooking techniques.”
+“We spent time cooking meals together in therapy, focused not just on his motor skills, but also on practicing safe-cooking techniques.”

 Today, Paul is back to cooking simple meals at home; omelets have become his specialty.

-Paul’s poetry and writing had also been an important part of his life; but struggles with word-finding, reading comprehension and fine motor skills needed to be overcome before Paul could put pen back to paper.
+Paul’s poetry and writing had also been an important part of his life.

 “His goals were to improve his writing, his ability to find words, and his reading comprehension,” said Sari Mintz, Paul’s speech therapist.
 “By the end of Paul’s time in speech therapy, he had achieved all his treatment goals.”